determined-ai/determined/docs/manage/users-remote.rst

    }

-Each time the authenticated user accesses Determined, their information is passed to Determined, and the changes are made.
+Each time the authenticated user accesses Determined, their information is passed to Determined, and group memberships are updated.
 For example, when a user is assigned to a new group via your IdP, that information is updated in Determined.

 Complete the Auto Provision Process
 ===================================